Stocking And Warehousing: Purchasing For a Volatile Manufacturing Production Pace

 4. Low-Risk Growth

 When the money saved from outsourcing turns into more revenue and higher profit margins, growth will follow.
-If you have an established stocking program with a supplier, there’s ample space for this growth.
+If you have an established stocking and warehousing program with a supplier, there’s ample space for this growth.
 A good supplier can be like a partner or an extension of a company.
 The company may then focus on investing on increasing production rather than worrying about expanding their own warehouse space.

 Michigan Manufacturing International partners with American companies to source custom mechanical components and assemblies.
 Warehousing and inventory management programs such as Just-In-Time and Kanban are a standard benefit of sourcing with us and offered at no extra charge.
 Our supply managers live and work in five low-cost regions, maintaining decade-long partnerships and ensuring quality before parts leave the supplier.
 Our business model offers a single partner solution to sourcing abroad, providing the cost savings of purchasing internationally with the ease of buying from an American supplier.